SunnyShikhar/music-datamining/README.md

 These questions are described as good indicators of an individual's mental health by the [Canadian Mental Health Association](www.cmha.ca/mental_health/mental-health-meter/).

 Once the survey had more than 300 entries (and approximately 1000 songs), a Python script was made to fetch data from the Spotify's music catalog using Spotify Web API.
 The  [Get Audio Features for a Track](https://developer.spotify.com/web-api/get-audio-features/) endpoint was used to retrieve song information in a JSON format.
-An example of this output is shown for the song <b>"Starboy - The Weeknd ft.
+An example of this JSON output is shown below for a song.

+<b>"Starboy - The Weeknd ft.
 Daft Punk"</b>

 [{
 - "track_href": "https://api.spotify.com/v1/tracks/7MXVkk9YMctZqd1Srtv4MB",